-Nurturing the ‘love of words’ for the adults and the children of our community.
+Nurturing the written word for the adults and children of our community.

 - Lois Cahall, Founder & Creative Director